-It matches any term which one subterm matches cpattern.
-If there is a match, the optional ident is assign the "matched context", that is the initial term where the matched subterm is replaced by a hole.
-The definition of context in expressions below will show how to use such term contexts.
+It matches any term with a subterm matching cpattern.
+If there is a match, the optional ident is assigned the "matched context", i.e. the initial term where the matched subterm is replaced by a hole.
+The example below will show how to use such term contexts.